 The LTI tranche model serves the long-term, strategic development of the company.
-In particular, it smooths out the effects of cyclical fluctuations in earnings on the LTI.
-At the same time, the long observation period avoids any incentive to optimize certain years with regard to the performance indicator.
-The ability to exceed the target value in certain years of the observation period enables the Executive Board to make up for poor annual results, which further strengthens the incentivization.
-Furthermore, the observation review period allows to take into account developments that were initiated by members of the Executive Board during their term of appointment, but only materialize after their appointment period.
-This provides an additional incentive for the Executive Board to make sustainable decisions for the company even beyond the period of their own appointment.
+The use of a rolling system smooths out the effects of cyclical fluctuations in earnings on the LTI.
+At the same time, the continuous succession of assessment periods avoids any incentive to optimize certain years with regard to the performance indicator.
+The ability to exceed the target value in certain tranches enables the Executive Board to make up for poor annual results, which further strengthens the incentivization.

-The LTI payout amount is determined no later than April 30 of the fiscal year following the end of the LTI assessment period, and then paid out as a lump sum.
+The LTI payout amount is determined after approval of the audited IFRS consolidated financial statements and no later than April 30 of the fiscal year following the end of the relevant LTI assessment period, and then paid out.